-Yes, if your family has experienced an unforeseen or significant change in financial status since 2019 (FAFSA reported income) or you think you have special circumstances that should be taken into account, you may request a review of your financial aid eligibility.
+Yes, if your family has experienced an unforeseen or significant change in financial status since you submitted your FAFSA for the academic year (FAFSA reported income) or you think you have special circumstances that should be taken into account, you may request a review of your financial aid eligibility.
 Contact our office for counsel and request a Special Circumstance Form.
 Appeals are handled on a case-by-case basis and may or may not result in additional aid.

 A few examples of special circumstances that should be reported include: